No soldier photo found.

 FROM FAMILY NOTES:

-Living at Lot 8, Cons.
+Morden was living at Lot 8, Cons.
 2 of Camden Twsp.
 (Old Frank Tyhurst farm)

-Decorated twice by King George V with Military Medal (MM) + Bar and Distinguished Conduct Medal (DCM) and a letter of commendation from the King.
+He was decorated twice by King George V with Military Medal (MM) + Bar and Distinguished Conduct Medal (DCM) and a letter of commendation from the King.

-Saw action at Vimy Ridge, Passchendale, Amiens etc without being wounded.
+Saw action at Vimy Ridge, Passchendale, Amiens etc. without being wounded.

-Discharged by reason of Medical Unfitness at the age of 22 years.
+He was discharged by reason of Medical Unfitness at the age of 22 years.

 ADDITIONAL INFORMATION